Beaches in North Carolina

 “You don’t come here to swim,” I thought.
 “You come to remember.”

 Pea Island isn’t really a beach, not in the way most people imagine it.
 It’s a strip of earth between sound and sea, shaped more by migration than by tourism.
-The refuge pulsed with quiet life—egrets wading, fiddler crabs darting, the wind in the cordgrass like distant applause.
+The refuge pulsed with quiet life, egrets wading, fiddler crabs darting, the wind in the cordgrass like distant applause.

-Pea Island National Wildlife Refuge At a Glance
+Pea Island National Wildlife Refuge Travel Tips

-• Vibe: Wild, wind-carved, meditative
+• Vibe: Wild, peaceful, nature-focused

 Conclusion: Drift, Distance, and Return